freqtrade/freqtrade/docs/faq.md

 ## Beginner Tips & Tricks

-* When you work with your strategy & hyperopt file you should use a proper code editor like vscode or Pycharm.
+* When you work with your strategy & hyperopt file you should use a proper code editor like VScode or Pycharm.
 A good code editor will provide syntax highlighting as well as line numbers, making it easy to find syntax errors (most likely, pointed out by Freqtrade during startup).

 ## Freqtrade common issues